2019 Formula 2 Championship: Entries

 The following teams and drivers competed in the 2019 championship.
 As the championship is a spec series, all competitors raced with an identical Dallara F2 2018 chassis with a V6 turbo engine developed by Mecachrome.
 Teams competed with tyres supplied by Pirelli.

 Team changes

 Russian Time left the championship after six years competing in Formula 2 and its predecessor, the GP2 Series.
 Their entry and assets were sold to Virtuosi Racing, who had operated the team.
 The new entry competes under the name "UNI-Virtuosi Racing".
 Fortec Motorsports had been granted an entry to the Formula 2 grid in 2018, but were later given permission to defer their entry until 2019.
 However, they were subsequently omitted from the draft entry list for the 2019 championship.

 Arden International entered into a partnership with Mercedes-affiliated team HWA Racelab.
-Charouz Racing System formed a partnership with Sauber Motorsport, which currently runs Alfa Romeo's team in Formula 1.
+Charouz Racing System formed a partnership with Sauber Motorsport, which ran Alfa Romeo's team in Formula 1.
 The Sauber-Charouz partnership is not affiliated with Alfa Romeo's Formula 1 entry.